Ankit-Saha-2003/water-war/README.md

 # Water War

-A game where you play as a character who aims to become the greatest water gun fighter of all time.
+A game where you play as a character who aims to win the water gun fight organized on a beach.
 Help him achieve his goal.

 A submission for the Glitch 2022 Summer Game Jam.